Tecktron/docker-python-waitress/README.md

-# Docker Python Waitress
+# Python Waitress Docker Container

-Docker container to run a WSGI Python app using [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/index.html).
+A Docker container to run a WSGI Python application using [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/index.html).
 Images support python 3.6+ and are based on the [official python containers](https://hub.docker.com/_/python).
 The `-slim` versions are based on the similarly named python versions.